suerion/AutomatedWorkcarts/README.md

   - Track selection options: `Default` | `Left` | `Right` | `Swap`.
   - Passing the `Start` option will enable automation for any workcart that enters the trigger.
 This is useful if you have set `AutomateAllWorkcarts` set to `false` but don't want to manually automate individual workcarts.
 The recommendation is to place this on specific workcart spawn points.
   - Examples:
     - `aw.addtrigger` -- Creates a trigger with speed `Zero`.
-This causes the workcart to turn its engine off for the duration of the `EngineOffDuration` configuration option.
+This causes the workcart to turn its engine off 30 seconds, or the specified duration.
     - `aw.addtrigger Rev Hi` -- Creates a trigger that will cause workcarts to select max speed.
     - `aw.addtrigger Rev Hi` -- Creates a trigger that will cause workcarts to turn left at every intersection until another trigger changes the selection.
     - `aw.addtrigger Start Rev Hi Left` -- Creates a trigger with max forward speed and left track selection, which automatically enables automation for any workcart that enters it.